-Our Head Office asked if we could take a second-year pharmacy student in our branch for one of these new placements that pharmacy students are doing.
+Our Head Office asked if we could take a second-year pharmacy student in our branch.
 My supervising pharmacist, Mary, asked me to look after the student, as he will be here every Tuesday afternoon, and this is one of my normal working days.
-I haven't supervised a student pharmacist before.
-I would like to find out more about the new pharmacy course.
-I need to get some advice from colleagues who have experience training student pharmacists.
+I haven't supervised a pharmacy student before.
+I need to get advice from colleagues who have experience training pharmacy students.